 Below is the HTML performance summary produced by ARM

 As expected, the code is Compute-bound, but there is a visible communication component.
 The report correctly suggests that there is not much to do in terms of per-core optimizations, and that speed improvements are achievable at scale.

 Previous estimates on floating point efficiency have shown that the code runs at 80-90% of peak FLOP/s performance.
 However, in the above report FP operations only account for ~60% of the CPU time, while the rest is attributed to memory access.
 As in the case of STREAM, this is an artifact of profiling: during runtime the memory and floating point operations are as much as possible overlapped by the CPU.
 Hence it is sometimes difficult to say, which class of instructions is the bottleneck.
 That's why such a performance report should be treated with a grain of salt.

 The OSU benchmark suite measures the communication speed using a number of tests implemented using MPI, OpenSHMEM, UCP, and UPCXX.
 To compile it on Fram you can use either OpenMPI (recommended for best MPI performance), or Intel MPI.
-Here, since ARM Performance Reports currently don't work with OpenMPI on Fram, we use the Intel MPI library:
+At the time of writing ARM Performance Reports did not work with OpenMPI on Fram.
+Results using Intel MPI are presented instead:

 $ ml load intel/2018b $ cd osu-micro-benchmarks-5.4.4 $ ./configure CC=mpicc CXX=mpicxx --prefix=$HOME/osu $ make install